aniko33/GhostyEncryptor/README.md

 decrypted      = XorEncryptDecrypt(shellcodeStep3, key)
 ```

-# Nibble Encoding
+# How do: Nibble Encoding

-Nibble encoding is a method to encode the data in simple way with overhead of 1 byte = 2 bytes
+Nibble encoding is a method to encode the data in simple way with overhead of *1 byte to 2 bytes*

 ## Abstract